Outdoor Education – Character development through the outdoors

 • Social Responsibility through Rock Climbing

-• Self-Management through Orienteering and Camping
+• Self-Management through Bushcraft, Orienteering and Camping

 Students attend two classes per week, one in a classroom and the other in a practical setting that may include the pool, climbing wall or fields.
 During the course of the year there will be offsite trips that will supplement school-based learning.